 - Set up a scripture study schedule and stick to it.
 Experiment and find what works for you.
 Try for at least one verse a day.
 Click here to read about five unique ways to revitalize your scripture study.

-Temperance is about seeking for moderation and balance.
+Temperance is about seeking moderation and balance.
 We can go to extremes in a lot of ways.
-We can can consume too much or too little, whether it is food, technology, or other worldly desires.
-We can be extreme in our opinions, which can invite in hardheartedness, pride, and contention.
-We can be extreme in our judgement.
+We can consume too much or too little, whether it is food, technology, or other worldly desires.
+We can be extreme in our opinions, which can invite hardheartedness, pride, and contention.
+We can be extreme in our judgment.
 Temperance is also about self-control.

 These goals are to help you find temperance in your life:

 - Do you consume technology to an extreme?
 Make goals to unplug.
 Limit the hours on streaming sites.
 Don’t have your phone in your hand when you’re talking to someone.
 Figure out how technology may be negatively impacting your life and set a goal to fix it.

 - We live in tumultuous times.
 Strive to be respectful of others and avoid contention, even as opinions and beliefs vary.
 Make a goal to reach out a hand of friendship to someone in your life who may be different than you.

 When we are patient, we trust God and his will.
 We are able to endure the troubles of life, including delays in desires, without losing our faith.
 Patience allows us to see a broader perspective of God’s plan for us and find joy even in the midst of suffering.

 Patience can be hard to develop, but these goals will help:

 - Write down the things you are grateful for each day.
 Ponder how God touched your life, no matter how small it might seem.

 - Practice the art of being still by learning more about meditation.
 You can get an app on your phone with guided deep-breathing exercises or you can find local classes in your community.